 You Could Focus on Virtual Care

-When you encourage your loved one to meet their physician or pharmacist via online methods, it gives them peace of mind knowing their healthcare team is one call or click away.
-If your patient is bedridden or has a disability that keeps them from travelling all the time, focusing on telehealth or virtual pharmacy care is a great solution to consider.
+When you encourage your loved one to meet their physician or pharmacist using these methods, it gives them peace of mind knowing their healthcare team is close by.
+If your patient is bedridden or has a disability that keeps them from travelling all the time, focusing on telehealth or virtual care is a great solution to consider.

 When you get caught up in your own priorities, you can still make time for your loved ones even without being physically present.
 You can continue to provide long-distance caregiving and offer your moral support and unconditional love.
-Some ways to remind your loved ones you’re there for them include determining their health condition, developing a calling schedule, applying your strengths, and focusing on virtual care solutions.
-MyEasyDose offers many programs like home delivery of meds, Medscheck, MED Packs and Pharmacist and health consultations.
-You can even include other family members and healthcare professionals over secure virtual technology.
-It’s a win-win!
+Some ways to remind your loved ones you’re there for them include determining their health condition, developing a calling schedule, applying your strengths, and potentially implementing virtual care solutions.
+MyEasyDose by Community Care Pharmacy offers many options like home delivery of meds, Medscheck, MED Packs and health consultations.
+Get in touch today and a member of our team can discuss your options.